okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/index.md

 ### Configure your app

-Our app uses information from the Okta integration that we created earlier to configure communication with the API: redirect URI, post-logout redirect URI, Client ID and Issuer.
+Our app uses information from the Okta integration that we created earlier to configure communication with the API: Redirect URI, Post Logout Redirect URI, Client ID and Issuer.

 <StackSnippet snippet="configmid" />